pingcap/parser/README.md

 ### Step 2: Make your parser changes take effect in TiDB and run CI

-In your TiDB repository, modify the `go.mod` file, remove `github.com/pingcap/parser` from the `require` instruction, add a new line at the end of file like this:
+1. In your TiDB repository, modify the `go.mod` file, remove `github.com/pingcap/parser` from the `require` instruction, and add a new line at the end of the file like this:

 ```
 replace github.com/pingcap/parser => github.com/your-repo/parser v0.0.0-20181102150703-4acd198f5092